MORE THAN A DAYTRIP

 12. ST. CROIX FALLS AUTUMNFEST

 Set aside time as the fall colors burst in the St. Croix Valley!
-The St. Croix Falls AutumnFest is a lovely Fall Festival celebrating the beauty, creativity, and diversity of the St. Croix River Valley You’ll find beautiful views along the Scenic St. Croix River with an Art Fair, live music, food trucks, and a pie eating contest!
+The St. Croix Falls AutumnFest is a lovely Fall Festival celebrating the beauty, creativity, and diversity of the St. Croix River Valley You’ll find beautiful views along the Scenic St. Croix River with an Art, Craft and Vendor Fair, live music, food trucks, and a pie eating contest!
+There’s also a Dog Fest, and a Disc Golf Tournament happening in St. Croix Falls during Autumnfest!

 13. Cool it: Ice Cream, Malts, and Rootbeer Floats